WyvrnOfficial/UnrealEngine/README.md

 The WYVRN SDK is part of the Unreal Engine which can be used to control `Chroma` and haptics.

+For the latest setup instructions see the `WYVRN` [Epic MegaJam 2025 Documentation](https://doc.wyvrn.com/docs/wyvrn-sdk/epic-megajam-2025/).

+The pre-released installer for the [WYVRN SDK Runtime](https://github.com/WyvrnOfficial/UnrealEngine/releases/tag/wyvrn_sdk_runtime) can be found in `Github Releases`.

 ## Getting Started

 **To get started open Unreal Engine.**